-To measure the program's capacity to assume and manage risk as well as meet fiscal requirements related to account management and claims processing, the Primary Contractor must provide the Department with financial reports as requested and on a regular basis.
+To measure the program's capacity to assume and manage risk as well as meet fiscal requirements related to account management and claims processing, the Primary Contractor and its BH-MCO must provide the Department with financial reports as required or upon request.
 It must also cooperate with any Department or external, independent assessment of performance under the Agreement, including any federally required cost-effectiveness review or other audit.